curl/wcurl/README.md

 # Running the testsuite

-If you would like to run the tests, you will first need to install the `shunit2` package.
+If you would like to run the tests, you first need to install the `shunit2` package.
 On Debian-like and Fedora-like systems, the package is called `shunit2`.